thunderbird/webext-docs/tabs.rst

          :name: [``url``]
          :type: (string)

          A URL to navigate the tab to.
-Only applicable for :value:`content` tabs and active :value:`mail</value tabs.
+Only applicable for :value:`content` tabs and active :value:`mail` tabs.